vidister/gimp-web/content/news/2016-06-02 GIMP 2.9.4 Released/index.md

 ## GEGL

-GIMP now keeps track of GEGL-based filters that you used within one session and allows re-running them via `Filters > Recently` used submenu, just like old GIMP plug-ins.
+GIMP now keeps track of GEGL-based filters that you used within one session and allows re-running them via the `Filters > Recently Used` submenu, just like old GIMP plug-ins.

 _Posterize_ and _Desaturate_ color tools have been converted to regular GEGL-based filters, and both _Tile_ and _Pagecurl_ filters have been converted to use GEGL buffers.
 A quite popular "photographic" _Highpass_ filter commonly used for enhancing details was added to the `Filters > Enhance` submenu.